But you have come to Mount Zion and to the city

 According to 21:16, it walls will be seventy-two

 yards or two hundred and sixteen feet high, twenty-two storeys, which is less than one thirty-seven thousandth of the city's height.
-So what's the point of
+But what's the point of

 having walls?
 Not for security!
 21:5 says, its gates will never be closed.
 In addition, the Triune God will be